Sun Deng (Eastern Wu)

-Sun Deng (209 – May or June 241), courtesy name Zigao, was an imperial prince of the state of Eastern Wu during the Three Kingdoms period of China.
-He was the eldest son of Sun Quan, Eastern Wu's founding emperor, and was crown prince from 229 until his death in 241.
+Sun Deng (209 – May or June 241), courtesy name Zigao, posthumous name Crown Prince Xuan, was an imperial prince of the Eastern Wu dynasty during the Three Kingdoms period of China.
+He was the eldest son of the founding emperor Sun Quan (Emperor Da), and was crown prince from 229 until his death in 241.

 Youth

 Sun Deng was the eldest son of Sun Quan, the founding emperor of Wu.
 He was born to a low-status mother and raised from childhood by Lady Xu, the second wife of Sun Quan.

 When Cao Pi, emperor of the state of Cao Wei, appointed Sun Quan the King of Wu in 221, he enfeoffed Sun Deng as a marquis with a fief of ten thousand households (万户侯), and offered him the position of East General of the Household (東中郎將).
 However, Sun Deng refused the title and position, claiming that he was ill.
 In the same year, Sun Quan designated Sun Deng as the Crown Prince.
 When Cao Pi demanded that Sun Quan send Sun Deng to the Wei capital Luoyang as a hostage, to guarantee his loyalty, Sun Quan refused and declared independence.